Filfmira/PixelRealm/README.md

 ###Objective and Levels

-As stated before, a "portal" provides access to the next level.
+The player must kill the enemies shooting them arrows.
+For each enemie/monster killed the Hero may catch a gem who can the player progress in the level.
+When enough gems are catched, the "portal" opens.
+As stated before, the "portal" provides access to the next level.
 A higher level is characterized by having stronger enemies (removing more life form the hero whenever they attack).

 ##Authors of the project: